Martyn Waghorn: Derby County

 Waghorn was reportedly set to join Middlesbrough from Ipswich following the conclusion of the 2017/18 season.
 However Derby County swooped in at the last second and on 8 August 2018 he was announced as a Rams player.
 Upon signing, Waghorn became the seventh signing for Frank Lampard, and was given the number 9.
 He made his debut on 11 August in a 1–4 loss against Leeds United.

 On the final day of the 2020/21 Season Derby hosted Sheffield Wednesday in which defeat for The Rams would have seen them relegated to League One at the expense of Wednesday.
-In what turned out to be his final game as a Derby player and with the score at 2-3 to the visitors Waghorn stepped up to take a penalty and by converting the spot kick which would ultimately turn out to be the last goal of the game, he saved the club from relegation.
+In what turned out to be his final game as a Derby player and with the score at 2–3 to the visitors Waghorn stepped up to take a penalty and by converting the spot kick which would ultimately turn out to be the last goal of the game, which saved the club from relegation.

 Coventry City

 On 2 July 2021, Waghorn joined Coventry City on a two-year contract following the expiration of his Derby contract.

-In the 2021-22 season Waghorn struggled to hold down a consistent place in The Sky Blues’ starting eleven and only managed to find the back of the net once over the course of the season which was the final goal in a 2-0 win against Middlesbrough at the Coventry Building Society Arena.
+In the 2021–22 season Waghorn struggled to hold down a consistent place in The Sky Blues' starting eleven and only managed to find the back of the net once over the course of the season which was the final goal in a 2–0 win against Middlesbrough at the Coventry Building Society Arena.

-After 404 days, Waghorn finally netted his second Sky Blues’ goal with a vital penalty kick late on in a 1-0 win over Sheffield United.
+After 404 days, Wagehorn finally netted his second Sky Blues' goal with a vital penalty kick late on in a 1–0 win over Sheffield United.